 Most of us are familiar with 55-65cm exercise balls from seeing them at gyms, as they have become a mainstay for a lot of fitness work.
 But golf-specific exercise allows us the opportunity to use exercise balls in unique ways you may not have previously envisioned.

-That’s what Coach Joey D is demonstrating in this set of exercises, which combine the rotational motions you associate with a golf swing with the necessity to be broad enough in your upper body to hold the exercise ball, instead of just a focused narrow alignment if you were holding a golf club.
+That’s what Coach Marvin is demonstrating in this set of exercises, which combine the rotational motions you associate with a golf swing with the necessity to be broad enough in your upper body to hold the exercise ball, instead of just a focused narrow alignment if you were holding a golf club.

 Hold a ball with the arms fully extended and your posture the same as your normal golf setup, you can enhance the overall feel of your swing by making your rotational moves while still open wide to keep the exercise ball in place.